 where

-\end{lem} The Faa di Bruno formula enumerates all the ways that the partitial deriatives of $f$ and $\tau$ can be combined to yield a mixed partial derivative of $f\circ\tau$.
+\end{lemma} The Faa di Bruno formula enumerates all the ways that the partial derivatives of $f$ and $\tau$ can be combined to yield a mixed partial derivative of $f\circ\tau$.
 Each multi-index $\blambda$ represents how many times each argument of $f$ is differentiated.
-For a given $\blambda$, the sets $\calA(\blambda,s)$ for $1\leq s\leq |\bfv|$ enumerates all possible ways to distribute these derivatives across the components of $\tau$.
+For a given $\blambda$, the sets $\calA(\blambda,{\bfv,} s)$ for $1\leq s\leq |\bfv|$ enumerate all possible ways to distribute these derivatives across the components of $\tau$.